QuantLet/Styleguide-and-FAQ/README.md

 	bevore uploading them into https://github.com/quantlet
 	Mainly, it checks the validity of the YAML meta information and the completeness of the mandatory data fields as described in [Styleguide](Styleguide.md)

-### We highly recommend you to familiarize yourself with [Styleguide](Styleguide.md) and [yamldebugger](https://github.com/lborke/yamldebugger).
+### We highly recommend that you first familiarize yourself with the [Styleguide](Styleguide.md) and the application of [yamldebugger](https://github.com/lborke/yamldebugger).
 They will help you to avoid typical problems and strengthen your sense of achievement.

 __Guideline I:__
 - Abbreviations